user-simon/overlook/README.md

 ## Architecture

-The core `overlook` is the _animation_ trait.
+At the core of `overlook` is the _animation_ trait.
 As its name suggests, it defines an animation running in realtime using a discrete `step` function,[^1] which has mutable access to our _state_.
 The state contains e.g. the maze, whether nodes have yet been visited, and global settings derived from the CLI.

 Animations performing the same task (e.g. generating or solving the maze) will generally need the same kinds of state.
 Instead of repeating these for each animation, we define groupings of animations with similar state-needs as _phases_.
 The following phases are defined (in order of execution):
 - Generate: generate the maze